MightyPork/avr-c-boilerplate/README.md

 You can compile it with `make` and flash with `make flash`.

-### adjusting the Makefile
+### "It doesn't work"

 **Before you can flash,** check that the `avrdude` options in the file are correct for your system
 - especially the device (`/dev/ttyUSB0`).
 It can differ if you're on Mac or Windows (`/dev/cu.xxx`, resp. `COMx`).

+You may also adjust the baudrate (`-b 57600`).
+Some boards need 115200 or a different value.

-You can look what the Arduino IDE is using - it's running avrdude internally as well.
+You can look what the Arduino IDE is using - it's running avrdude too.

+### adjusting the Makefile

-If you *add a new C file* to the project, add an entry for it's `.o` (object file, created by the compiler before linking) to the `OBJS` list in the Makefile.
+- If you *add a new C file* to the project, add an entry for it's `.o` (object file, created by the compiler before linking) to the `OBJS` list in the Makefile.

-Similarly, if you *add a new folder with header files*, add it to `INCL_DIRS`.
+- Similarly, if you *add a new folder with header files*, add it to `INCL_DIRS`.

-In case you need `printf` (or `printf` with floats), enable the appropriate LD_FLAGS in the Makefile (it's well commented).
+- In case you need `printf` (or `printf` with floats), enable the appropriate LD_FLAGS in the Makefile (it's well commented).
 Code size will - obviously - grow quite a bit.